sts10/radiation/README.md

-# ☢ Radiation v 0.2.0 ☢
+# ☢ Radiation v 0.2.1 ☢

 Radiation is a simple blog CMS for [totallynuclear.club](http://totallynuclear.club/) pages.
 You can see a live example of a blog created with Radiation [on my page](http://totallynuclear.club/~schlink/#blog_header).

-### SPECIAL NOTE ON V 0.2.0
+### SPECIAL NOTE ON V 0.2.0 and Above

-If you've upgrading Radiation from version 0.1.2 or lower I would recommend installing v 0.2.0 from scratch. v 0.2.0 handles user settings much more cleanly and offers basic time zone support, however these changes were substantially enough that I recommend you start from scratch.
+If you've upgrading Radiation from version 0.1.2 or lower I would recommend installing v 0.2.0 or above from scratch. v 0.2.0 and above handles user settings much more cleanly and offers basic time zone support, however these changes were substantially enough that I recommend you start from scratch.

 This doesn't mean you'll lose your current posts or your radiation template!
 Remember `/radiation_posts` and `/radiation_templates` both sit outside the `/radiation` directory where the application lives.

-To do this and upgrade to v 0.2.0, run `rm -rf ~/radiation`.
+To do this and upgrade to v 0.2.1, run `rm -rf ~/radiation`.
 Now follow the NEW installation instructions below.

 # Getting Started